nikovett/charging-planner/CONTEXT.md

 2. **Sähkötin** (`sahkotin.fi/api`) — actual Nord Pool 15-min prices, FI only, no API key.
 Used transparently.
 3. **nordpool-predict-fi** — ML forecast blended with realized prices.
 FI only.
 Tagged `price_source: "forecast"` in plan JSON; triggers dashboard warning.

 Both ENTSO-E and Sähkötin return **all slots including historical** (from the previous evening).
 Past slots are used by the dashboard histogram; the scheduler ignores them as it filters by window start.
-After every successful real-price fetch (ENTSO-E or Sähkötin), up to 24h of forecast slots are always fetched beyond the last real slot for display only — grey diagonal bars in the histogram, never used for selection.
-This ensures the histogram right edge is always filled even when charging slots fall late the next day.
+After every successful real-price fetch, up to 24h of forecast slots are always fetched beyond the last real slot for display only — grey diagonal bars in the histogram, never used for selection.

 ---